dQw4w9WgXcQ/osrs-pathfinder/README.md

 Contiguous components are zones that are internally reachable without going through a link.
 In the image below, each color represents a zone.  (note that colors are reused.)
 ![](https://i.imgur.com/MaD51oN.png)

-In the images above, the link path is Start -> Walk -> Dungeon#2 -> (some links at very high coordinates the game uses for the underground area) -> Walk -> Ship#0 -> Walk -> Door#2876 -> Walk -> Ship(tooltip hidden) -> Walk -> Finish.
+In the images above, the link path is Start -> Dungeon#2 -> (some links at very high coordinates the game uses for the underground area) -> Ship#0 -> Door#2876  -> Ship(tooltip hidden) -> Finish.
 Links are represented by cyan lines.
 The tile path is represented by blue lines.

 Once a link path is found, A* can be used to find the tile path.
 A heuristic for A* is not possible without first finding the link path.
 Chebychev distance is used as the heuristic as it best estimates time to walk in game.